heupchurch/social-media-collections/README.md

 ## Instagram

 All scripts will accept multiple inputs.
 Based on the [Instaloader](https://github.com/instaloader/instaloader) Python 3.7 module.
+See Instaloader documentation for simple account archiving.
 To get Instaloader, run `pip3 install instaloader`.

 ### insta_deletionmonitor.py

-Coded in a fit of rage when I went to cite a photo in a geolocation only to discover that target had nuked his whole Insta, Instaspy will scrape posts from a target account, check previously archived posts against the online account at time of download, and output a text file listing any previously archived posts that the target has deleted.
+Coded in a fit of rage when I went to cite a photo in a geolocation only to discover that target had nuked his whole Insta, the deletion monitor will scrape posts from a target account, check previously archived posts against the online account at time of download, and output a text file listing any previously archived posts that the target has deleted.

 ```
 $ python3 insta_deletionmonitor.py USERNAME
 ```
 or add to crontab. `USERNAME` is a username minus @ symbol.
-The list of deletions is stored as `{USERNAME}deletionhistory.txt`.
+The list of deletions is stored in the archive directory as `{USERNAME}_deletedposts.txt`.

 ### insta_hashtaggers.py